English Français

 Warning

 XI.4.2.
-Define the linear model properties
+Defining the TLinearBayesian properties

 void setRegressor(const char *regressorname);

-The only argument is the regressorname field, which is the list of regressor names split by ":", using the usual format and this method, then, checks two things.
-The first one is the fact that the number of regressors must match the number of parameters to be calibrated.
-On top of this, the code passes through the list of attributes available in the reference observation TDataServer and check that every regressor name provided matches one existing attributes.
-As stated above, if the observation TDataServer does not contains the regressors (when the input file is loaded) these attributes have to be constructed from scratch either through TAttributeFormula or by using another dedicated assessor (as done in the use-case shown in Section XIV.11.2).
+The only argument is regressorname, a string containing the list of regressor names separated by ":".
+The method then performs two checks: it verifies that the number of regressors matches the number of parameters to be calibrated and it checks that every regressor name provided matches one existing attribute in the reference TDataServer (tdsref).
+If the observation TDataServer does not contain the regressors (when the input file is loaded) these attributes must be constructed from scratch, either with TAttributeFormula or by using another dedicated assessor (as done in the use-case shown in Section XIV.11.3).

 The other method is setObservationCovarianceMatrix whose prototype is